abahm/Chess.jl/README.md

 # Chess.jl

-Julia module that plays chess, and [chess960](https://en.wikipedia.org/wiki/Chess960).
-To run this program, you must install [Julia](http://julialang.org/), run it from the github cloned directory, and do `include("Chess.jl")` to run the game loop.
-The chess board and move history is printed in the [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).
+[Julia](http://julialang.org/) module which can play chess and [chess960](https://en.wikipedia.org/wiki/Chess960).

 The goal is to create a reasonably performant chess engine, that can generate legal moves, and play with minimal interface (i.e. in the REPL).

 Bitboards are used to represent the state.
-This code is a learning exercise for me in both engine building, and performant Julia code.
+This code is a learning exercise in both engine building, and performant Julia code.

+## Playing a game in the REPL
+`julia Chess.jl -repl`

+The chess board and move history is printed every move in the  [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).
+Enter moves as "e2e4" or "h7h8q".
+Type "?" to see a full list of commands.

-## Running with winboard/xboard
+## Play a game with winboard/xboard

 In Linux/Max OSX:
 `xboard -fcp 'julia Chess.jl -xboard'`